-Your home is your sanctuary, a place you want to keep looking fresh and well organized.
-Home decor plays a huge role in that, but what if you’re decorating on a budget?
+Home decor plays a huge role in keeping your house looking fresh and organized, but what if you’re decorating on a budget?

-Costs for home decor can be pretty pricey these days, depending on what you’re looking for.
-Whether you want more wall art, throw pillows, a new throw rug, or to switch up the furniture, the price tag is often a big factor in what we end up buying.
+Costs for home decor can get pretty pricey depending on what you’re looking for.
+Whether we want more wall art, throw pillows, a new throw rug, or to switch up the furniture, the price tag is often a big factor in what we decide to purchase.
 Lots of contemplation goes on in the home section of any local department store, to say the least.

 “Sometimes when we are living in the same place, we don’t recognize the nice furniture we have,” Antanaitytė says.
 “It ends up covered with dust or everyday items.”

 Tidy up and organize your furniture, dust everything off, and get a better look at the home decor you’re working with.
 Can it be moved or repurposed, perhaps?
 This should be the first step in budgeting for your new home decor.
 Getting creative about it could definitely save you money from the get-go.